thebarryk/dmv_test/README.md

 # dmv_test
 Data analysis of DMV Tests for potential fraud.

-Around 11/2/21 DMV suspected there was cheating on the driving test web site.
+Around 11/2/2021 DMV suspected there was cheating on the driving test web site.
 The tests were completed more rapidly than thought reasonable.
 Work started to see if Splunk could detect the fraud.
 It was hoped that methods could be developed that would be useful for other applications.

 The contractor, applus, extracted data from the database and supplied a spreadsheet of 4561 web tests from 10/28/2021 04:30 - 11/5/2021 12:58

 ## dmv_tests.ipynb
 1. Input and clean the raw data with pre_dmv_sample()
-    - Eliminate 110 events with result=NaN
+    - Eliminate 110 events with result=NaN.
+These tests also have IPAddress.isna(), TotalScore.isna()
-    - Eliminate 36 events with more than one ip address
-    - Add column ip by split'ing it from IPAdress column
+    - Add column ip by split'ing it from IPAddress column
-    - Add column result_std by putting None whenevr Result is NaN
+    - Treat 36 events with more than one ip address by using only the first one
     - Add column duration (in minutes) from column TotalTimeSpent/60
-    - Write clean_sample_data.csv after raw data is cleaned (optional)
+    - Optionally, write clean_sample_data.csv after raw data is cleaned
 1. plt_duration()
     - histogram of test duration by test result
     - cumulative of same